-ACR 147 REFRIGERATION TRANSITION AND RECOVERY (3T) 3 credits
+ACR 147 REFRIGERATION TRANSITION AND RECOVERY

 This course is EPA-approved and covers material relating to the requirements necessary for types I, II, III and universal certification.
 Upon completion, students should be able to take the EPA/608 refrigerant certification exam.
 (Taught on Demand)